Hollywood Walk of Fame: Groups and pairings

+Some stars honor groups, not individuals.
+Dozens of music groups have been honored, including The Beatles, The Beach Boys, The Jackson 5, The Supremes, Queen, Village People, Green Day, Backstreet Boys, and Destiny’s Child.
+Sports teams are also honored, including the Harlem Globetrotters and Los Angeles Dodgers.

+Other stars honor professional pairings rather than individuals.
+Examples include radio co-hosts Al Lohman & Roger Barkley, Ken Minyard & Bob Arthur, Mark & Brian, and Mark & Kim; live performers Siegfried & Roy and Jan & Mickey Rooney; television writers Sid & Marty Krofft; actors Mary-Kate & Ashley Olsen; and music duos Sonny & Cher, BeBe & CeCe Winans, Steve Lawrence & Eydie Gorme, and Daryl Hall & John Oates.
+Mary-Kate and Ashley Olsen are the only twins to share a star.

 Repeat selections and entries

 Apollo 11 astronauts Neil Armstrong, Buzz Aldrin, and Michael Collins share four monuments, one on each corner of Hollywood and Vine, all in the television category.
 Similarly, George Eastman was given two stars in the same category for the same achievement: the invention of roll film.

 Charlie Chaplin is the only honoree to be selected twice for the same star.
-He was unanimously voted into the initial group in 1956, but the Selection Committee ultimately excluded him, reportedly due to questions regarding his morals but more likely due to his left-leaning political views.
-Chaplin was re-selected and added to the Walk in 1972, the same year he received his Academy Lifetime Achievement Award.

-The committee's Chaplin difficulties reportedly contributed to its decision in 1978 against awarding a star to Paul Robeson.
-The resulting outcry from the entertainment industry, civic circles, local and national politicians, and many other quarters was so intense that the decision was reversed and Robeson was awarded a star in 1979.
+He was unanimously voted into the initial group in 1956, but the Selection Committee ultimately excluded him, reportedly due to questions regarding his morals but also possibly due to his political views.
+Chaplin was re-selected and added in 1972; he received an honorary Academy Award that same year.
+Paul Robeson was another whose views reportedly contributed to the committee's decision against awarding him a star; however, the resulting outcry was so intense that the decision was reversed and Robeson was awarded a star one year later, in 1979.